my road back to alcoholism

 That morning was about ten years ago.
 Yup.
 I didn’t say I’m proud.
 You see, I’m very fond of the level of social fluency that could only exist between a loosely held cigarette (never smoked or used a vape in my life) and a glass of swirling spirit (it’s really all about the Europeans…).
 I get it, but I do neither for even better reasons which is quite a shame because I’m a pretty good drinker * (lighting up my imaginary cigarette).
+Maybe I will give the lit vape pen a go one day to see if I enjoy it or not but, to be fair, I’ve heard good things from people I know – seems like it could be a gateway to an enriched social life and could maybe even provide some health benefits.
 One of my best friends though is always vaping – she loves all the different flavours in the Air Factory range.
 It’s just… somewhere along the line, the purpose of it all had escaped me.
 That isn’t to say I wasn’t trying to help my friend quit cigarettes and eventually her vape though, I told her she should try and call pharmacy services that can be provided by the likes of https://southwestcare.org and other healthcare providers by utilizing their pharmacy contact number, I’m not actually sure if she ever sought help from anyone else.
 Anyway, one night back on a trip to Taipei, I had the chance to visit a joint serving wonderfully inventive and delicious cocktails with good conversations on the side, reminded me that a night with a few glasses doesn’t necessarily have to end up with dinner coming out of my nose and poor judgments.
 It was nice.
 Hum, I think I can pick this up again.
 Guys, this is my pre-mid-life crisis.
 I’m gonna Don Draperize myself (I realize he’s probably a sctoch-man but these things take time).